vectordotdev/timber-ruby/README.md

 If you opt to send your data to the [Timber service](https://timber.io), we only charge for the size of the `message`, `dt`, and `event.custom` attributes.
 Everything else is stored at no cost to you.
 [Say wha?!](http://i.giphy.com/l0HlL2vlfpWI0meJi.gif).
-This ensures pricing remains predictable.
-And our pricing is simple, we charge per GB transferred to us and retained, no user limits, and no weird feature matrixes.
-Lastly, the data is yours, in a simple non-proprietary JSON format.
+This ensures pricing remains predictable and simple.
+We charge per GB transferred to us and retained, no user limits, and no weird feature matrixes.
+Finally, the data is yours, in a simple non-proprietary JSON format that you can export to S3, Redshift, or any of our other integrations.

-For more details checkout our [timber.io](https://timber.io).
+For more details checkout out [timber.io](https://timber.io).

 ## Install